 Motorola surveyed around six thousand (6,000) adults across six (6) different countries.
 The results of the survey were surprising.
 The fact that about 50% of people have experienced this dreadful situation at least once in their lifetime.

 What might be seeming surprising is dangerous as well.
-23% of global smartphones owners continue using the phone, touching, sliding, pressing and doing the regular activities with it’s cracked screen even if it cuts their fingers.
+23% of global smartphones owners continue using the phone, touching, sliding, pressing, and doing regular activities with its cracked screen even if it cuts their fingers.

 You are lucky if your screen was never broken but for how long.
 Did the thought never come to your mind that how cool would it be if the screens never broke?
 Never did you wonder even after such technological advancements, this hasn’t happened yet?